 - a.
 NPO must receive all donations and funds through banking channel and which must be in conformity with the books of accounts of NPO. - b.
 The identity of depositors and withdrawers must be ascertained by the NPO. - c.
 The NPO should account for all disbursements including the name and particulars of grantee, the amount disbursed, date and form of payment.
 Disbursements may be made through proper banking channel except in extreme circumstances, which may require cash or currency transactions.
 Detailed internal records of cash transactions, if any, may be kept and oversight needs to exercised while handling such disbursements. - d.
-In case transactions with the parties including donors appear unusual or suspicious, regardless of the amount involved and whether or not made in cash, NPOs shall consider to issue suspicious transaction report (STR).
-In addition, transactions which give rise to a reasonable ground of suspicion that they may involve financing of activities relating to terrorism, shall also be reported to the Financial Monitoring Unit (FMU) at http://www.fmu.gov.pk/contactus.html.
+NPO must ensure that employees are sufficiently well trained to recognize a suspicious donation and shall know what to do about it.